Po’ Boy Dreams Wednesday, Apr 11 2012

 The Los Islenos and Baratarians continue to toil away on Maple and Tupelo Streets, painting and laying flooring.
 And they so without the benefit of the shade enjoyed by their cross-Parish classmates.The volunteers next week will be left with a nice platform upon which to erect walls.
 Yup, students from UNH-ABC did that.
 Nevertheless, you could feel the energy level drop like the air released from a balloon.
 And the fact that it was humid and above 80 degrees before 11 a.m. didn’t help.
 They too, were heading out for po’boys, but I warned them to leave room for dinner (fried catfish, okra jambalaya, salad, etc. And I’m throwing in 10 pounds of boiled crawfish, so that everyone will have a chance to try them).

 I don’t think there’s a soul who’ll stay put or retire early tonight.
 Most plan to meet up at the Blue Nile to see Kermit Ruffins and his band, the Barbecue Swingers (Kermit is know almost as much for his cooking as his effervescent music).
-I might try to catch Dr. Michael White, who is playing over in the courtyard of the Historic Music Collection on Royal Street a little before.
+I might try to catch Dr. Michael White, who is playing over in the courtyard of the Historic New Orleans Collection on Royal Street a little before.
 From the Blue Nile, I suspect they’ll fan out to have cafe au lait, listen to more music, or just enjoy walking the streets on a warm night.
 And again, even though I don’t have a long drive ahead of me, I think there’s a good chance that I’ll be among the first back in Slidell.

 Or, as the old crank in “It’s a Wonderful Life” said: “Youth is wasted on the wrong people!”